oasisprotocol/old-docs/src/operators/hardware-recommendations.md

 ## Suggested Minimum Configurations

-As noted in the [Architectural Overview](./architectural-overview.md), the Oasis Network is composed of multiple classes of Nodes that participate in different committees.
+As noted in the [Architecture Overview](./architecture-overview.md), the Oasis Network is composed of multiple classes of Nodes that participate in different committees.
 The majority of committees have common system configurations for the participant Nodes.
 We suggest the following minimum recommendations: